Faithirakoze/flutter_widgets/README.md

 # Flutter Shopping Cart

-A single-file Flutter app that lets you browse a small product catalogue, add items to a cart, and check out — all without any external packages or state-management libraries.
+A single-file Flutter app that lets you browse a small product catalogue, add items to a cart, and check out using a Dismissible widget.

 ---